rparrett/bevy_wordle_viz/README.md

 Your favorite social media platform or chat app might mangle the output of wordle's share feature by replacing glyphs with their own icons.

-This only works with the raw unicode output from wordle.
+This works with raw unicode from wordle and pastes from twitter or slack.

 ```plain
 Wordle 216 4/6